 - Interact with CoSM faculty, staff, and administrators to help identify and address any challenges that may arise throughout the year

 - Serve a two-year term (seniors appointed will serve only one year).

 Interested students should submit a completed CoSM Dean's Circle application online (Qualtrics survey) to be considered.

 To learn more about the concerns of undergraduate students in the college, in 2008, Dean Wheatly established a new student advisory board called the Dean’s Circle.

 Check out STEMulations, the presentation, and demonstration series presented by the Dean's Circle to highlight STEM fields with exciting and informative events.

-Ryan Elam is a Junior double majoring in Biochemistry and Molecular Biology and Neuroscience and minor in Statistics.
-After graduation, he plans to attend medical school to receive an MD/Ph.D. to become a fetal surgeon.
+Ryan Elam is a junior double majoring in biochemistry and molecular biology and neuroscience with a minor in statistics.
+After graduation, he plans to attend medical school and earn an M.D./Ph.D. to become a fetal surgeon.

-Chynna Spitler is a Junior majoring in Physics.
-Additionally, she is a learning assistant, ambassador, and an undergraduate researcher within the physics department.
+Chynna Spitler is a junior majoring in physics.
+Additionally, she is a learning assistant, ambassador, and undergraduate researcher within the physics department.